Cathedral of Guatemala City: 1917–1918 Guatemala earthquakes

 In 1917 a series of tremors began on 17 November and destroyed several towns near Amatitlán.
 But on 25 and 29 December, and on 3 and 4 January 1918, there were strong earthquakes, which destroyed numerous public buildings and private homes in Guatemala City.
 Semi-official Diario de Centro América, published updates twice a day for several days and then began criticizing the slow and inefficient government response.

 1976 Guatemala earthquake

 On 4 February 1976, at 03:01:43 AM (09:01:43 UTC), a magnitude 7.5 earthquake occurred close to Los Amates, in Izabal Department, 160 km northeast of Guatemala City.
 It destroyed large portions of Guatemala.
 Thousands of homes and buildings collapsed, including the cathedral.
-The very large earthquake was also felt in Belize, El Salvador, Honduras and México, where it was felt in México City.
+The very large earthquake was also felt in Belize, El Salvador, Honduras and Mexico, where it was felt in Mexico City.
 Approximately twenty-three thousand people died, seventy-six thousand were wounded, and more than a million were displaced.
 There were also numerous aftershocks.
 However, contrary to the inept response of president Manuel Estrada Cabrera in 1917, president general Kjell Eugenio Laugerud Garcia organized an efficient recovery; as part of that plan, the cathedral was completely repaired within the next five years.